 BM (vocal performance) and MM (music literature) with honors; Performer's Certificate (in both voice and opera) and George Eastman Scholar, Eastman School of Music (student of Julius Huehn); additional studies with Hermann Reutter at the Staatliche Hochschule für Musik in Stuttgart and with Maria Wetzelsberger-Gluck

-Professor Stone was awarded the Alumnae Achievement Award by Stephens College, where she was a commencement speaker.
-In 2000, she was honored by her hometown in Alabama as an "Outstanding Talladegan."
-She is listed in Who's Who Among America's Teachers.
-Her students have appeared with the Metropolitan Opera, Chicago Lyric Opera, Houston Grand Opera, St. Louis Opera, and opera festivals such as Santa Fe, Glimmerglass, and Wolf Trap.
-In addition to her many award-winning students, several of her former students are teaching at the college level.
+Professor Stone was awarded the Alumnae Achievement Award by Stephens College in Columbia, Missouri, USA, where she was commencement speaker in 1979.
+She was honored by her hometown in Alabama as an "Outstanding Talladegan." in the year 2000, and she is listed in Who's Who Among America's Teachers.
+Her students have appeared with the Metropolitan Opera, Chicago Lyric Opera, Houston Grand Opera, St. Louis Opera, and important opera festivals.
+In addition to her many award-winning students, several of her former students are teaching at the university level.

 My teaching is based on personal experience of many years as a professional singer.
 During my career, I have sung at least 1,300 operatic performances.
 I am therefore able to give my students an actual performer's perspective.
 I know the level of accomplishment necessary to succeed in the professional world, and consequently, set high standards both vocally and musically to prepare my students to meet the challenge.
 I strive to help my students discover his or her very own singing instinct and to let the voice sing!
 Aside from teaching the most important and universal aspect of singing, which is the correct handling of the breath, I treat each voice/singer as a law unto itself.
 Indeed, I never pigeon-hole a voice.
 Every instrument is different.
 Thus, extending my performing talents, expertise, and wisdom into the realm of teaching is a source of great satisfaction.
 I consider myself fortunate through teaching to have the opportunity to pass on my passion for singing to talented and eager young singers.